dev113/grunt-import-js/README.md

 ## The "import_js" task

-Add @import instructions to your JS files and let them be replaced bei the content of the files.
+Add @import instructions to your JS files and let them be replaced by the content of the files.

 ```js
 @import "vendor/js/jquery/jquery.min.js";